-As a rule, I’d suggest taking several minutes of rest between sets of multi-joint exercises that work large muscle groups, such as squats, rows, deadlifts, leg presses and so on.
-You can take a shorter rest between single-joint exercises that work smaller muscles, such as dumbbell curls, lateral raises and pressdowns.
+As a rule, I’d suggest taking several minutes of rest between sets of multi-joint exercises that work a large amount of muscle mass, such as squats, rows, deadlifts, leg presses and so on.
+You can take a shorter rest between single-joint exercises, such as dumbbell curls, lateral raises and pressdowns.

 Does Muscle Damage Mean Muscle Growth?

 It’s often said that muscle growth is the result of muscle damage.

 “Building new muscle is all about damaging the fibers that you start with,” writes one trainer.
 “It’s your body’s response to the muscle damage you inflict during a workout that leads to muscle growth.”